homeCooking DictionaryCooking ChartsHow-To's and TipsVideo Recipes

 7. Chocolate Glaze: Melt chocolate chips in the microwave (on HIGH 2 to 3 minutes).
 Stir chocolate to make smooth.
 Spread over chilled cake (using a pastry brush or small metal spatula).
 Coat as evenly as possible.
 (If cake is too cold, chocolate will set very quickly and be hard to spread - but it will still be fine).
 Garnish with chocolate shavings and a dusting of Passover confectioner's sugar or with toasted slivered almonds and confectioner's sugar.

+Recipe from: The Baker Boulanger - Seasonal Table, by Marcy Goldman.
 Used with permission.
-Recipe from: The Baker Boulanger - Seasonal Table, by Marcy Goldman.